tensionhead/SpyBOAT/doc/description.md

 # SpyBOAT - Spatial pyBOAT

-Small pipeline to wavelet transform 3D-Stacks (time,Y,X) based on the analysis tools provided by [pyBOAT](https://github.com/tensionhead/pyBOAT).
+Small pipeline for the time-frequency analysis of 3D-Stacks (time,Y,X) based on the tools provided by [pyBOAT](https://github.com/tensionhead/pyBOAT).
 The supplied input movie gets analyzed pixel by pixel along the time axis, yielding up to four output movies:

 - phase movie
 - period movie